ChikkannaSuhas/nodejs.dev/src/documentation/0046-node-module-fs/index.md

 }
 ```

-The key difference here is that the execution of your script will block in the second example, until the file operation succeeded.
+The key difference here is that the execution of your script will block in the second example, until the file operation succeeded or failed.